gamarelease/spreadsheet-hash/README.md

 ## The hash function

-The hash function chosen is a simple one, the [Fowler-Noll-Vo (FNV) hash function](https://en.m.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function), which could be implemented reasonably without dependency on external computing libraries.
+The hash function chosen is a simple one, the [Fowler-Noll-Vo (FNV) hash function](https://en.m.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function), which could be implemented reasonably without dependencies on external computing libraries.
 The FNV1a 32 bit variant used here generates 32 bit hashes in the form of hexadecimal strings of length 8 (e.g. `D58B3FA7`).

 ## Portability